Shri Krishna Sinha: Tenure as Chief minister

 His tenure, spanning over 14 years after India's independence, was marked by transformative reforms and progressive governance that laid the foundation for modern Bihar.
 Shri Babu was a strong advocate of social justice, education, and economic development.
-One of his most notable achievements was the abolition of the zamindari system, which aimed to end feudal landholding practices and redistribute land to the poor and marginalized farmers.
+One of his most notable achievements was the abolition of the zamindari system, which aimed to end feudal landholding practices and redistribute land to the poor and marginalised farmers.
 This monumental reform brought significant relief to the rural populace and contributed to reducing socio-economic inequalities in the state.

-During his tenure, Shri Krishna Singh prioritized educational development and played a vital role in establishing several educational institutions to promote literacy and higher learning.
-He worked tirelessly to ensure access to education for underprivileged and marginalized communities, which was a significant step towards social equality.
+During his tenure, Shri Krishna Singh prioritised educational development and played a vital role in establishing several educational institutions to promote literacy and higher learning.
+He worked tirelessly to ensure access to education for underprivileged and marginalised communities, which was a significant step towards social equality.
 Shri Babu also championed industrial development in Bihar, laying the groundwork for large-scale industrial projects such as the Barauni Refinery and the Heavy Engineering Corporation in Ranchi.
 These initiatives boosted employment and contributed to Bihar's economic growth.
 Under Singh's tenure, the Barauni Fertilizer Plant and Sindri Fertilizer Plant were indeed established and became important for agricultural development in the region.

 He played a role in the planning stages for the development of Bokaro as an industrial hub.
 The Bokaro Steel Plant, however, was established later, in the 1960s, under the leadership of his successors.
-Nevertheless, his support for industrialization in the region set the foundation for Bokaro's later development.
+Nevertheless, his support for industrialisation in the region set the foundation for Bokaro's later development.
 Bihar, which has significant coal reserves, was central to India's coal production during this period.
 Shri Krishna Singh’s government did push for the development of the state's coal resources, particularly in regions like Jharia and Hazaribagh, to fuel industrial projects.
 He was indeed supportive of the Damodar Valley Corporation (DVC), which was established in 1948 to manage the Damodar River basin's resources.
 This project was focused on flood control, irrigation, and electricity generation.
 Shri Krishna Singh advocated for projects like these to aid Bihar's economic growth.